How do I resolve an HTTP 503 Service Unavailable error in Amazon OpenSearch Service?

 Reduce the resource utilization for your queries

 - Confirm that you are following best practices for shard and cluster architecture.
 A poorly designed cluster can't use all available resources.
 Some nodes might be overloaded while other nodes sit idle.
 OpenSearch Service can't fetch documents from overloaded nodes.
-For more information about shard and cluster best practices, see Get started with Amazon OpenSearch Service: How many shards do I need?
+For more information about shard and cluster best practices, see Get started with OpenSearch Service: How many shards do I need?